 Tofu is made from curdled soybeans and has 27 grams of protein per cup.
 It comes in different consistencies, from extra firm to silken.
 If your teen has a tough time with one texture, try another.
 Add to stir-fries, use in soups or salads, use in sandwiches, marinate and bake, or make vegan scrambled eggs by mixing turmeric and crumbled tofu in a skillet.
 You can use a cast iron skillet* for an added iron boost.

-Another key food category in this list of plant-based proteins is whole grains!
+Another key food category for plant-based protein is whole grains!
 Whole grains are a great way to boost your athlete’s plant-protein intake, and there are many tasty, different ones to try!
 Quinoa, spelt, wheat, wild rice, amaranth, barley, and farro are among the whole grains with the highest protein content.
-(2) Experiment with a whole grain bowl or make a stir-fry with veggies, edamame, and sesame oil.
+(2) Experiment with a whole-grain bowl or make a stir-fry with veggies, edamame, and sesame oil.
 You can also pair these grains with fruit and nuts and make a morning breakfast porridge.
 Yum!
 Check out The Plant-Based Boost, Nutrition Solutions for Athletes and Exercise Enthusiasts for a more robust list of whole grains, simple cooking times, and fun facts!

 Tempeh is a fermented product made from soybeans and other grains such as millet or rice.
 It has a nutty, earthy flavor and has 11 grams of protein per 1/3 cup.
 (4) Tempeh offers a firmer texture than tofu, while still reaping the benefits of soy!
 Add tempeh into a stir-fry, use it as a base in sandwiches or wraps, or try it marinated and grilled.